Atinos31/Speaky/README.md

 -   My Mentor for continuous helpful feedback.
 -   Full stack Wattsapp group for the positive feeback and encouragement.
--  Slack for always having an answer when i needed it.
+-  Slack for peer code review feeback